 What’s the value of managing workplace stress?

-It may seem obvious, but businesses that attend to the stress-related issues in their workplace can reap significant benefits in improved performance.
+It may seem obvious, but businesses that attend to stress-related issues in their workplace can reap significant benefits in improved performance.

-Helping employees manage stress at the workplace can result in a stronger organizational culture, increased productivity, better decision-making, improved service levels, reduced staff turnover and fewer days lost to sickness.
+Helping employees manage stress at the workplace can result in a more robust organizational culture, increased productivity, better decision-making, improved service levels, reduced staff turnover, and fewer days lost to sickness.

 Don’t just take our word for it though.
 Given it’s been reported that nearly half of all sick days taken by employees are due to stress, imagine how much extra work would be accomplished without the loss of these business days.